+The award (named in honour of former Information Literacy Group Vice Chair Rowena Macrae-Gibson) entitles two students to attend LILAC.
+It includes full conference registration, travel (within the UK only) and on-campus accommodation (see terms and conditions).
 The award is aimed at newly qualifying professionals.
-We welcome applications from full-time or part-time students (including distance-learners) registered for a UK-based first degree or taught postgraduate qualification in information/library studies or information literacy.
+We welcome applications from full-time or part-time students (including distance-learners) registered for a UK-based first degree or taught postgraduate qualification in information / library studies or information literacy (IL).
 It is not essential that applicants are current members of CILIP or its Information Literacy Group.

-Applicants are required to complete parts A and B below.
+Applicants must complete both parts A and B below.

-Write a reflection on what inspired your interest in information literacy.
-Perhaps a teacher, lecturer or colleague sparked you to think about the importance of information literacy; maybe a book or journal article you read stimulated your interest; did you attend a particular information literacy workshop, talk or webinar, or perhaps you were inspired by the users of the library where you worked, or your own experiences as a library user?
+Write a reflection on what inspired your interest in IL.
+Perhaps a teacher, lecturer or colleague sparked you to think about the importance of IL; maybe a book or journal article you read stimulated your interest; did you attend a particular IL workshop, talk or webinar, or perhaps you were inspired by the users of the library where you worked, or your own experiences as a library user?
 We are looking for a personal and individual piece of writing that reflects your own experience.